bidstack-group/PubguardSDK/README.md

 #### Initialising the Library

-The Pubguard Library should be initialised once at app launch, Here's an example of how to call the init method in your AppDelegate:
+The Pubguard Library should be initialised once at app launch, Here's an example of how to call the init method in Application class:
 ```
-import com.pubguard.client.Pubguard;
+import com.bidstack.pubguard.sdk.SquirellSDK
 …

-public class QuizzyApplication extends Application {
+public class MyApplication extends Application {

     @Override public void onCreate() {
         super.onCreate();

-        Pubguard.init(this, "YOUR_PUBGUARD_KEY_HERE");
+        SquirellSDK.getInstance().init(this, "YOUR_PUBGUARD_KEY_HERE");
     }
 }
 ```